 Our psychologists use an educational and developmental approach where we work with the family, GPs, and specialists to ensure that as a team, we find the best path forward to support your child’s needs.
 We also use a trauma informed lens in all our work and delight in highlighting and uncovering your child’s strengths.

-Initially, the first session for all children 10 years and under is a parent-only session where we will meet with parents.
+Initially, the first session will include at least one parent, especially for children 10 and under.
 This allows for a thorough child and family history to be taken and an open discussion about your concerns, plan for therapy and goals.
 In most cases, it is considered essential to work in therapy with parents and the child to ensure a collaborative and meaningful approach to change.
 We strongly encourage both parents or primary caregivers to attend where possible.
 Of course, there are cases where only one parent is involved in therapy due to separation/divorce and other reasons.
 Please take time to read our separated parents and safety guidelines here

 Additionally, collaboration with schools and an observation of your child at school may also form an important part of the therapeutic process.
 Your psychologist will discuss any recommendations with you during the first session and give you guidelines on the length and frequency of appointments to achieve the most effective and efficient outcomes for your child.